CataCsas/CataCsas/README.md

 <!-- [Brief Introduction - Remove this afterwards] -->

-I have a passion for solving challenging problems using technology and I enjoy learning new things to improve my skills.
+I have a passion using technology to tackle challenges and I love learning new things to expand my knowledge.

 ## Objective

-I have always tinkered with computers, which has made me interested about cybersecurity.
+I have always tinkered with computers, which eventually started my interest in cybersecurity.
 I am very excited to start my journey into this industry, specifically as a Tier 1 Analyst in a Security Operations Center (SOC).

 ## Skills
 <!-- [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]] -->